observepoint/github-actions-integration/README.md

 ### Step 5: Configure GitHub Secrets

-Store your API key securely in your repository:
+Store your ObservePoint API key securely in your repository:

 1. Navigate to your repository on GitHub
 2. Click on the **Settings** tab (located at the top of your repository page)